pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 The experience happens in the moment, but its impact often comes from putting handles on it, giving it a name, and being able to use it and refer to it.
 Otherwise you risk forgetting, leaving people out who weren't there, or having to repeat it later.
 Productive collaboration is often helped by tangible documentation or reporting.

-### On Loomio
+### On Diehard.Fund

-* Loomio is self-documenting — notes write themselves as an integrated part of the process.
+* Diehard.Fund is self-documenting — notes write themselves as an integrated part of the process.
 This creates a gold-mine of archival content for groups, without any extra effort.
 * We have some features to support harvesting and archiving: the search function, the “previous decisions” list, and the print discussion option.
-* Premium plans offer the option to export all your group's Loomio data.
+* Premium plans offer the option to export all your group's Diehard.Fund data.
-* Many groups use Loomio to integrate content from various channels.
-For example, posting a meeting announcement and building the agenda on Loomio, having the meeting in person, posting the notes back on Loomio, and making related decisions in the same thread.
-This expands the “self-harvesting” ability of Loomio beyond the online space.
+* Many groups use Diehard.Fund to integrate content from various channels.
+For example, posting a meeting announcement and building the agenda on Diehard.Fund, having the meeting in person, posting the notes back on Diehard.Fund, and making related decisions in the same thread.
+This expands the “self-harvesting” ability of Diehard.Fund beyond the online space.

 ## Turning Discussion into Action